fzyzcjy/flutter_rust_bridge/book/src/opaque_type_safety.md

 ## Restrictions

-A `Opaque type` can be created from any Rust structure that matches the Send Sync trait.
+A `Opaque type` can be created from any Rust structure that implements `Send` and `Sync`.
 Such restrictions due to async dart api `flutter_rust_bridge` allowing sharing a `Opaque type` by multiple `flutter_rust_bridge executor` threads.